thanyalukj/create-release-action/README.md

 - `commitish` : Any branch or commit SHA the Git tag is created from, unused if the Git tag already exists.
 Default: SHA of current commit
 - `owner`: The name of the owner of the repo.
 Used to identify the owner of the repository.
 Used when cutting releases for external repositories.
 Default: Current owner
 - `repo`: The name of the repository.
 Used to identify the repository on which to release.
 Used when cutting releases for external repositories.
 Default: Current repository
+- `generate_release_notes`: Whether to automatically generate the name and body for this release.
+If name is specified, the specified name will be used; otherwise, a name will be automatically generated.
+If body is specified, the body will be pre-pended to the automatically generated notes.

 #### `body_path`
 The `body_path` is valuable for dynamically creating a `.md` within code commits and even within the Github Action steps leading up to the `create-release`.